Adaptive variational Bayes: Optimality, computation and applications: Adaptive variational Bayes

 \subsection{Statistical experiment and models}

 We describe our setup for a \textit{statistical experiment}, which, in this paper, is defined as a pair of a sample space and a set of some distributions on the sample space.
-For each sample size $n\in\bN$, suppose that we observe the $\fY_n$-valued sample $\Y^{(n)}$, where $\fY_n$ is a measurable \textit{sample space} equipped with a reference $\sigma$-finite measure $\mu_n$.
-We then model the sample as having distribution $\P_{\blambda}^{(n)}\in\bP(\fY_n)$ determined by a \textit{natural parameter} $\blambda$ in a measurable \textit{natural parameter space} $\Lambda_n$.
+For each sample size $n\in\bN$, suppose that we observe a $\bY_n$-valued sample $\Y^{(n)}$, where $\bY_n$ is a measurable \textit{sample space} equipped with a reference $\sigma$-finite measure $\mu_n$.
+We then model the sample as having a distribution $\P_{\blambda}^{(n)}\in\cP(\bY_n)$ determined by a \textit{natural parameter} $\blambda$ in a measurable \textit{natural parameter space} $\Lambda_n$.
 The natural parameter space can be infinite-dimensional, for instance, see \cref{example:mixture} below, where the natural parameter space is given as the space of density functions.
-We assume that there exists nonnegative function $\sq_n:\Lambda_n\times \fY_n\mapsto\R_{\ge0}$ such that, for every parameter $\blambda\in\Lambda_n$, $\int_{\fY_n}\sq_n(\blambda,\y^{(n)})\d\mu_n(\y^{(n)})=1$ and
+We assume that there exists a nonnegative function $\sp_n:\Lambda_n\times \bY_n\mapsto\R_{\ge0}$, called a \textit{likelihood (function)}, such that, for every parameter $\blambda\in\Lambda_n$, $\int_{\bY_n}\sp_n(\blambda,\y^{(n)})\d\mu_n(\y^{(n)})=1$ and